WizardCarter/simple-config-library/README.md

 # Simple Config Library (SCL)
-A fast, lightweight, header-only C++11 library for reading and writing from human-readable configuration files.
+A fast, lightweight, header-only and well-documented C++11 library for reading and writing from human-readable configuration files.

 https://github.com/WizardCarter/simple-config-library